 - Complete required courses and credit for the Basic or Advanced level.

-- Fill out an Individual Participant Request (IPR) form to receive credit for educational activities not approved for MLA CE credit or not on the NLM Training Courses & Resources Related to Disaster Health Information list of basic and advanced level courses.
+- Fill out an Individual Participant Request (IPR) form to receive credit for FEMA courses and other educational activities not approved for MLA CE credit.

 - Pay the application fee by visiting the MLA Online Store. (members: $55, nonmembers: $75)